we-taper/we-taper.github.io/pelican/content/reStructuredText Showcase.rst

-﻿Let's Begin the Journey of rsStructuredText
+Let's Begin the Journey of rsStructuredText
 ============================================
 The Subtitle
 -------------